Albertsons Stadium

 Albertsons Stadium is widely known for its unusual blue playing surface, installed in 1986, while Boise State was in the Big Sky Conference.
-It was the first non-green playing surface (outside of painted end zones) in football history and remained the only one among NCAA Division I Football Bowl Subdivision schools for almost 20 years.
+It was the first non-green playing surface (outside of painted end zones) in football history and remained the only one among NCAA Division I Football Bowl Subdivision (FBS) schools for almost 20 years.
+It is one of only three non-green playing surfaces in the FBS, along with the Eastern Michigan Eagles' Rynearson Stadium and the Coastal Carolina Chanticleers' Brooks Stadium.

 Since 1997, it has hosted the Famous Idaho Potato Bowl (known as the Humanitarian Bowl and the MPC Computers Bowl prior to 2011), which is the longest-running outdoor bowl game in a cold-weather venue.

 Location

 Albertsons Stadium is located at the east end of the BSU campus, bordered by Broadway Avenue to the east, University Drive to the south, and the Boise River to the north.
 The playing field is aligned north-south at an elevation of 2695 ft above sea level.

 History

 Albertsons Stadium is the first venue to hold its name.
 However, when it was Bronco Stadium, it was the fourth venue and second of the same name at Boise State; the three on-campus stadiums were built in 1940, 1950, and 1970, respectively.